lephare-photoz/lephare/README.md

    into documentation for ReadTheDocs works as expected.
 For more information, see the Python Project Template documentation on [Sphinx and Python Notebooks](https://lincc-ppt.readthedocs.io/en/latest/practices/sphinx.html#python-notebooks)

-## Citation

-If using this code in scientific research please cite the following papers:

 This project was automatically generated using the LINCC-Frameworks